Skip to main content

 Productions

-Avenue Q was developed at the 2002 National Music Theatre Conference at the Eugene O'Neill Theater Center in Waterford, Connecticut.
-It eventually opened Off-Broadway at the Vineyard Theatre in March of 2003, where it received rave reviews and its run extended four times before closing in May of 2003.
+Avenue Q was developed at the 2002 National Music Theatre Conference at the Eugene O'Neill Theatre Center in Waterford, Connecticut.
+It eventually opened Off-Broadway at the Vineyard Theatre in March of 2003, where it received rave reviews and saw its run extended four times before closing in May of 2003.

 Billing